gawk

 Depending upon which C compiler you are using, follow one of the sets of instructions in this table:

-, which is essential for Version 3.0.
+CC/OPTIMIZE=NOLINE, which is essential for Version 3.0.

-has been tested under VAX/VMS 5.5-1 using VAX C V3.2,
+gawk has been tested under VAX/VMS 5.5-1 using VAX C V3.2,

 GNU C 1.40 and 2.3.
 It should work without modifications for VMS V4.6 and up.

-on VMS
+gawk on VMS

-, all you need is a "foreign" command, which is
+To install gawk, all you need is a "foreign" command, which is

-symbol whose value begins with a dollar sign.
+a DCL symbol whose value begins with a dollar sign.
 For example:

 $ GAWK :== $disk1:[gnubin]GAWK

-(Substitute the actual location of gawk.exe
+(Substitute the actual location of gawk.exe for

 `$disk1:[gnubin]'.)
 The symbol should be placed in the

-`login.com' of any user who wishes to run gawk
+`login.com' of any user who wishes to run gawk,

 so that it will be defined every time the user logs on.